Illustration by Doug Chakya

 As the clinic reopens — with an ophthalmology clinic in Peru plus a dental clinic, physical therapy, and psychiatric services — the Hensons are eager to see how the Lord will continue to move in Peru, even if the pandemic and economic recovery take years.

 Discovering Community Among Refugees in Athens

-While the Henson family has enjoyed an abundance of time together, the Pervis family in Greece has had a totally situation.
+While the Henson family has enjoyed an abundance of time together, the Pervis family in Greece has had a totally different situation.
 The coronavirus has kept them apart from each other during times of lockdown and crisis.

 David and Erin Pervis have served as overseas missionaries for more than 20 years.
 For the past two and a half years, they have worked with Middle Eastern refugees in Athens, Greece.
 The Pervises serve as ESL teachers for 10 families living together in an apartment building provided by their church.
 David also runs a small English club for a church plant in the center of Athens.

 Greece’s lockdowns have made lessons challenging.
 The country has had two separate lockdowns since March, with rumors of a third lockdown after the Christmas holidays.
 When they cannot meet face to face, families gather around someone’s phone and get lessons from the Pervises via WhatsApp.